 Itinerary subject to change.

 Prices are per person based on double occupancy.
 Single accommodations are an additional $250.
 Participants must be members of Historic Deerfield or join at registration.
-Included meals and transportation: dinner on Wednesday, October 24; all meals and transportation on Thursday, October 25 and Friday, October 26; breakfast on Saturday, October 27.
+Included meals and transportation: dinner on Wednesday, October 16; all meals and transportation Thursday October 17-Saturday, October 19; breakfast on Sunday, October 20.
 Prices do not include airfare.
 Guests are responsible for their own transportation to/from the airport.

-To register for the Friends of Historic Deerfield Trip to Bentonville, Arkansas, please call (413) 775-7176 or download a registration form.
+To register for the Friends of Historic Deerfield Trip to Nashville, Tennessee, please call (413) 775-7176.

 General Terms and Conditions